serrachow/cse15l-lab-reports/serversbugs.md

 ![image](https://user-images.githubusercontent.com/105563729/215361976-4ca2b31e-3cbf-4acb-a98c-9fb85144969e.png)
 ![image](https://user-images.githubusercontent.com/105563729/215362055-57896579-44b2-479e-8d50-5a3f81c1dcde.png)

 The methods called in my code is handleRequest, which checks the path of the URL and takes in two parameters. handleRequest checks that the path is either `"/"`, which prints out all the Strings that have been added, or `"/add-message"`.
 When adding a message, the code checks that `parameters[0] = "s"` and that `"parameters[1]" = <inputString>"`.
 Ever inputString is added to startingString, which is later printed out separated by `"\n"` for a new line.
+The variable startingString holds all the inputted strings, separated by a new line.
+Every time there's a new input, startingString is updated to include it as well.

 # Part 2: Bugs